Support Page Content

 Social Media and Electronic Communication

-Any conduct taken via social media, online communities, or through electronic communications (text, pictures, and videos) that violates any University Housing Services policy or University policy will be considered a violation of policy.
+Any conduct taken via social media, online communities, or through electronic communications (text, pictures, and videos) that violates any University Housing Services policy or University policy will be considered a policy violation.
 In addition, residents should be aware that materials sent electronically or posted on social media may be used as evidence during the student conduct process for policy violations occurring in the residence halls.

 The Student Conduct Process